Supply of Services - Terms and Conditions

 12.4 Waiver.
 A waiver of any right under the Contract or law is only effective if it is in writing and shall not be deemed to be a waiver of any subsequent breach or default.
 No failure or delay by a party in exercising any right or remedy provided under the Contract or by law shall constitute a waiver of that or any

 other right or remedy, nor shall it prevent or restrict its further exercise of that or any other right or remedy.
 No single or partial exercise of such right or remedy shall prevent or restrict the further exercise of that or any other right or remedy.

 12.5 No partnership or agency.
 Nothing in the Contract is intended to, or shall be deemed to, establish any partnership or joint venture between the parties, nor constitute either party the agent of the other for any purpose.
 Neither party shall have authority to act as agent for, or to bind, the other party in any way.

 12.6 Third parties.
 A person who is not a party to the Contract shall not have any rights to enforce its terms.

 12.7 Variation.
-Except as set out in these Conditions, no variation of the Contract, including the introduction of any additional terms and conditions, shall be effective unless it is agreed in writing and signed by the Supplier.
+Except as set out in these Conditions, no variation of the Contract, including the introduction of any additional terms and conditions, shall be effective unless it is agreed in writing and signed by the Processor.